Deshan-Samarathunga/kithul-flow-ops/README.md

 ## 🌟 Overview

 Kithul Flow Ops is a modern, enterprise-grade production management system specifically designed for the kithul industry.
-The system manages a complete 4-stage production pipeline, ensuring quality control, traceability, and efficient workflow management from raw material collection to final product packaging.
+The system manages a complete 4-stage production pipeline with two distinct product flows: **Sap → Treacle (in-house)** and **Treacle (third-party) → Jaggery**, ensuring quality control, traceability, and efficient workflow management from raw material collection to final product labeling.

 ### Key Benefits